TokenScript-Framework/papers/src/papers/smart-token-paper.md

 # The Token-Centric Web: Decentralised Trust and Integration

 The next-generation Web, as envisioned in this paper, represents a paradigm shift from the centralised trust anchors of today to a decentralised and integrated ecosystem.
-This transformation is predicated on the ability to establish trust anchors independently of internet giants, thereby democratising the Web's trust infrastructure.
+This transformation is predicated on the ability to establish trust anchors independently of internet giants, thereby democratising the Web's trust infrastructure and turning it into a public good that benefits all.

 In this chapter, we will explore the implications of this shift, the areas it would revolutionise, and how it culminates in a web defined by limitless integration.

 In the current web ecosystem, trust anchors are the domain of a few centralised entities, which has led to a web that is both siloed and constrained by the strategic priorities of these entities.
 By allowing anyone to develop and maintain trust anchors, the gatekeepers could be removed to enable a web that is more resilient, diverse, and conducive to innovation.